WeblateOrg/weblate/docs/admin/access.rst

 You can limit user’s access to individual projects by selecting a different :guilabel:`Access control` setting.
 Available options are:

-Public
+:guilabel:`Public`
    Visible to everybody.

    Any authenticated user can contribute.

    VCS repository might be exposed to everybody.

-Protected
+   **Choose this for open-source projects, or when your Weblate instance is private or locked-down.**
+:guilabel:`Protected`
    Visible to everybody.

    Only chosen users can contribute.

    Only chosen users can access VCS repository.

-Private
+   **Choose this to gain visibility, but still have control on who can contribute.**
+:guilabel:`Private`
    Visible only to chosen users.

    Only chosen users can contribute.

    Only chosen users can access VCS repository.

-Custom
-    :ref:`User management <manage-acl>` features will be disabled; by default all users are forbidden to performed any actions on the project.
+   **Choose this for projects that should not be publicly exposed at all.**
+:guilabel:`Custom`
+   Visible only to chosen users.

+   Only chosen users can contribute.

+   Only chosen users can access VCS repository.

+   Not available on Hosted Weblate.

    You will have to set up all the permissions using :ref:`custom-acl`.

+   **Choose this on own Weblate instance where you want to define access in a custom way.**

 :guilabel:`Access control` can be changed in the :guilabel:`Access` tab of the configuration (:guilabel:`Manage` ↓ :guilabel:`Settings`) of each respective